arakilian0/mood-ui/README.md

 ```
 apm install mood-ui
 ```
-Or, inside Atom's settings select Install and then search for this package.
+Or, inside Atom's settings select Install, then select 'Themes', and then search for this package.

 ## Build it Yourself
 To build and test it yourself you need two things installed locally.
 This repository and [Atom](https://atom.io).
+After you have Atom installed go ahead follow the next steps.
 ##### Install
 ```
 git clone https://github.com/arakilian0/mood-ui.git